Polyacrylic acid: Cleaning

 Detergents often contain copolymers of acrylic acid that assist in sequestering dirt.
-Cross-linked polyacrylic acid has also been used in the processing of household products, including floor cleaners.
+Cross-linked polyacrylic acid has also been used in the production of household products, including floor cleaners.

 PAA may inactivate the antiseptic chlorhexidine gluconate.

 Biocompatible materials

 The neutralized polyacrylic acid gels are suitable biocompatible matrices for medical applications such as gels for skin care products.
 PAA films can be deposited on orthopaedic implants to protect them from corrosion.
 Crosslinked hydrogels of PAA and gelatin have also been used as medical glue.

 Paints and cosmetics

 Other applications involve paints and cosmetics.
 They stabilize suspended solid in liquids, prevent emulsions from separating, and control the consistency in flow of cosmetics.
 Carbomer codes (910, 934, 940, 941, and 934P) are an indication of molecular weight and the specific components of the polymer.
 For many applications PAAs are used in form of alkali metal or ammonium salts, e.g. sodium polyacrylate.